f3d-app/f3d/examples/README.md

 ## Building

-Each example is intended to be built as a separate CMake project, however there are top level `CMakeLists.txt` in each directory for easier usage.
+Each example (C++, C, Java) is intended to be built as a separate CMake project, however there are top level `CMakeLists.txt` in each directory for easier usage.

 eg: